Remmy4873/Late-show-codechall/code-challenge/README.md

 }
 ```

-If the `Episode` does not exist, return the following JSON data, along with the
+If the episode does not exist, return:
-appropriate HTTP status code:

 ```json
 {